To set up your environment for developing on Java 8:

 See Java 8 Runtime Environment for a list of the supported versions.

-Install and initialize the Cloud SDK.
-If you already have the Cloud SDK installed and initialized, run the
+Install and initialize the gcloud CLI for deploying and managing your apps.
+If you already have the gcloud CLI installed and initialized, run the

 gcloud components updatecommand to update to the latest release.

-By downloading, you agree to be bound by the Terms that govern use of the Cloud SDK for App Engine.
+By downloading, you agree to be bound by the Terms that govern use of the gcloud CLI for App Engine.

 Install the gcloud component that includes the App Engine extension for Java 8.